The Kirkwood closure point process: A solution of the Kirkwood-Salsburg equations for negative activities: Setting

+This resembles results about non-vanishing probabilities in statistical mechanics, see e.g.~the fundamental theorem in \cite{Scott06} for the case of lattice gases. \end{remark}\\ \begin{remark} Note that the solution $\bt_\Lambda$ of \req{fvKS} also satisfies the Kirkwood-Salsburg equation without the permutation operator $\BPi$, namely,

-The argument that $\Xi_\Lambda(z)\neq 0$ by Ruelle is as follows: For $z>0$ and $n=1$ integration of \req{solxpl} with respect to $x$ and differentiation of \req{partfct} with respect to $z$ shows that
+by construction. \end{remark}\\ The argument that $\Xi_\Lambda(z)\neq 0$ by Ruelle is as follows: For $z>0$ and $n=1$ integration of \req{solxpl} with respect to $x$ and differentiation of \req{partfct} with respect to $z$ shows that

 Since by \req{fvKSsol} the left-hand side is analytic in $\Bz$ this implies that the right-hand can also be continued as an analytic function, meaning $\Xi_\Lambda(z)$ does not have any zeros in $\Bz$.
-Using an argument in the same spirit in Section \ref{sec:results}, it is shown that for fixed $x_1,\dots,x_n\in \Lambda^n$ either $\theta^{(n)}_\Lambda/z^n$ does not have zeros in the same region or it vanishes identically.
-Lastly, it follows from \req{fvKSsol} that the solutions $(\theta_\Lambda^{(n)}(z;\cdot))_{n\geq 1}$ satisfy
+Using a similar argument Kuna, Lebowitz and Speer, see \cite{Kuna07}, to prove the existence of the Kirkwood closure process for \emph{locally stable} interactions.
+This will be elaborated on in Subsection \ref{ss:locstab}.\\ To conclude this section some more properties of the solutions of \req{fvKS} will be stated.
+It follows from \req{fvKSsol} that the solutions $(\theta_\Lambda^{(n)}(z;\cdot))_{n\geq 1}$ satisfy